Sequence Model Imitation Learning with Unobserved Contexts: The Latching Effect in Off-Policy Imitation Learning

-\textbf{Observation 1: Off-Policy Methods Have Consistency Phase Transitions.} In \figref{fig:bandit}, we plot, for a variety of settings of the problem parameters ($\epsilon_{exp}$, $\epsilon_{obs}$) whether the learner makes mistakes with a significantly higher probability than the expert does for behavioral cloning (an off-policy algorithm) and DAgger (an on-policy algorithm).
+\textbf{Observation 1: Off-Policy Methods Have Consistency Phase Transitions.} In \figref{fig:bandit}, we plot, for a variety of settings of the problem parameters ($\epsilon_{exp}$, $\epsilon_{obs}$) whether the learner makes mistakes with a significantly higher probability than the expert does for an off-policy IL algorithm and an on-policy IL algorithm.
 We give all learners access to the full history of interactions (i.e. arms pulled and noisy feedback observed).
 With exactly $\epsilon_{obs} = 0.5$, the learner gets no information from the observations, preventing any algorithm from learning properly.
 This means that under this particular setting, the problem instance is not \textit{identifiable}, a concept we develop further below.
-In contrast to the uniform consistency of DAgger whenever the problem is identifiable, we see sharp \textit{phase transitions} in terms of where where BC is consistent -- a small change to either problem parameter can lead to a drastically different result.
+In contrast to the uniform consistency of the on-policy approach whenever the problem is identifiable, we see sharp \textit{phase transitions} in terms of where the off-policy approach is consistent -- a small change to either problem parameter can lead to a drastically different result.

 \textbf{Observation 2: Off-Policy Methods Produce Latching Policies.} At the first timestep, all learners pick an arm uniformly at random as they have no information about the context.
-In the cases where BC is inconsistent, it continues to pick this arm \textit{ad infinitum} as it treats its own past actions as though they were the expert's.
+In the cases where the off-policy approach is inconsistent, it continues to pick this arm \textit{ad infinitum} as it treats its own past actions as though they were the expert's.
 This is what leads to the $\frac{1}{K} = \frac{1}{5}$ success rate seen in the rightmost part of \figref{fig:bandit}, even after 2000 timesteps of experience telling the learner that another arm should be pulled.
-Put differently, the BC learner collapses its uncertainty over the correct arm too quickly for the negative feedback it receives to push it to a different arm.
+Put differently, the off-policy learner collapses its uncertainty over the correct arm too quickly for the negative feedback it receives to push it to a different arm.
 Concerningly, this effect appears to be extremely sensitive to the parameters of the problem, rendering it difficult to predict and hedge against.